bnpne/noblog/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/project?template=https://github.com/bnpne/noblog)

 ## Create Blog Post

 1. Simply go to the Post page, and click **New**
-2. Fill in the Page name, slug, Date, and Author
+2. Fill in the Page name, Slug, Date, and Author
 3. When you're ready, check published
 4. Done, the slug and post will appear on the page

+## ⚠️ CAVEAT

+The slug has to be either one word or seperated by a hyphen.
+For example, a slug for *Hello World* needs to be either *"helloworld"* or *"hello-world"*.

 ## About Page